 - Escrow deposit – Many contracts will require the buyer to pay one to two months of property tax and mortgage insurance upon closing.

-- Insurance costs – Homeowners will be required to pay insurance costs such as property insurance and mortgage insurance, usually these are due upon possession.
+- Insurance costs – Homeowners will be required to pay insurance costs such as property insurance and mortgage insurance, usually these are due at closing.

 - Title search – This fee covers the costs of searching the property’s title and ownership history.

 - Title transfer fee – This fee will cover the administrative costs associated with transferring the property title from the seller to the buyer.